Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 No more than three cats and three dogs are permitted per household within the City limits per City ordinance and they must be licensed annually.
 Urban chickens have additional permit requirements.

-Typically, the Waukee Police Department provides fingerprinting from 9-10 a.m., Monday through Friday.
+The Waukee Police Department provides fingerprinting by appointment only, Monday through Friday between 8 a.m. and 10 a.m.
 The department is located at the following address: Public Safety Building, 1300 L.A.
 Grant Parkway, Waukee, IA 50263.
 There is a $15 charge for the first card, and each additional card is $10.
-Appointments are required at this time.
-Please call to make an appointment.
+Please call 515-978-7979 to make an appointment.
 Masks and a valid ID are required as well.
 Only cash or checks are accepted.

 Call 515-978-7979 and ask for the Patrol Supervisor for any complaints regarding officers.
 For any other personnel complaints, contact the Police Chief at the same number.